-The key to solving this dual objective lay in a simple behaviour change principle: don’t tell people what to do, help them to do it.
-Parents are already aware that their kids need to spend more time outdoors away from screens, they just often struggle to make it happen.
+The key to solving this dual objective lay in a simple behaviour change principle: sometimes you don’t need to tell people what to do, you just need to help them to do it.
+Parents are already well aware that their kids need to spend more time outdoors away from screens, they just often struggle to make it happen.
 So our job was to help them do it, by providing a structured set of behaviours that would appeal to adults’ sense of nostalgia and a list of goals that children would be excited to tick off.
 What’s more, this structure would enable properties to adapt the campaign to their specific offer, picking and choosing activities to highlight locally.

 We undertook indicative research with parents to inform strategic and creative development work.
 This led to us creating the overall 50 things concept, designing the campaign identity and producing materials from stickers to radio advertising and a 60-page scrapbook that was given away to thousands of kids.

 We also helped crowd source the list of activities from a broad range of practitioners within the Trust.

 50 Things achieved record web and social media traffic compared to previous NT campaigns.
 It has also been hugely successful in encouraging participation from Trust properties who have been running events and are starting to permanently change the way they communicate to visitors.
 Over 90% of visitors engaging with the campaign at properties said they would spend more time outdoors as a result.

 The idea caught the attention of the media, attracting 131 pieces of media coverage on launch day alone (including 7 TV features)